woocommerce-cr/shop-loop-by-category-jquery/README.md

 # shop-loop-by-category-jquery
-This is a loop with a select field, its display all category products by slug using the GET method
+This is a loop with a select field, it display all category products by slug using the GET method